Bylaws (revised November 2014, pending President's Cabinet approval)

 Name and Constituency of Organization

-The name of the organization shall be the Non-Exempt Staff Council (NESC).
+The name of the organization is the Non-Exempt Staff Council (NESC).

 Authority and Objectives

-NESC shall serve to represent its constituency as a deliberative and recommending body, to consider and discuss job-related issues that originate with its constituency or that are referred to it by the University of St. Thomas administration.
+1. Considers and makes recommendations regarding matters of common concern to its constituency that originate with its constituency or that are referred to it by the University of St. Thomas senior administration.

 Membership and Representation